DMeechan/NBS-Open-Banking-Example/README.md

 #### 2. Setting up a development environment on IBM Cloud

+1. Go to the [IBM Cloud dashboard](https://console.bluemix.net/dashboard/apps) and click the `Create resource` button
+2.

 #### 3. Setting up a Node.js server on IBM Cloud

 #### 4. Talking to the Open Banking API